 Overall, choosing the best technique for artwork depends on the artist’s preferences, the desired effect, and the artwork’s nature.
 Intaglio printmaking is ideal for creating complex, detailed images with fine lines and delicate tonal variations, while relief printmaking is suitable for making bold, simple images with sharp lines and shapes.

-Conclusion: Should You Choose Intaglio or Relief?
+Final Thoughts: Should You Choose Intaglio or Relief?

 If you’re an art collector like me, you may be wondering whether you should choose an intaglio or relief print.
 The answer ultimately depends on the artist’s vision and style, as both techniques offer unique characteristics and require different skill sets and tools.